SymphonyPlatformSolutions/ecp-examples/AppExamples/EcpOpenSdk/README.md

 A full list of configurable settings is available in the [Symphony ECP settings documentation](https://docs.developers.symphony.com/embedded-modules/embedded-collaboration-platform/configuration-parameters#ecp-settings).

+Once this `sdk-action` message is posted, ECP responds with a `sdk-resolve` message which indicates wether the action is successful or not.
+This response message payload includes the provided request `id` (`set-settings-id` here) to identify the initial action request.

 ### Updating the rendered chat

 To change the rendered chat in a frame, post the following message through the main iframe: